nucats/lab7/README.md

 4. Write a function `void pointer_arithmetic(string & s)` that takes a string, for instance "hello", and prints on one line the `char` at string index 0, and a pointer location to that `char`.
 Update the pointer to pointer +2.
 Then, print the `char` at that pointer location and the pointer location.

+## Additional Practice

 5. Work through creating a vector of all the students in your section.

  Use the following class definition:
 ```
 class Student
 {